Anti-discrimination policy

 - Consult with your manager in the event of a potentially discriminatory request and how to handle it;

-- Identify discrimination within JEX and report it to your manager or the confidential advisor.
+- Identify instances of discrimination within JEX report them to your supervisor or the confidential advisor.

 What you can expect from us